onionoo MCP: a query service for Tor relays¶

 }

 Save, restart the client, and an onionoo tool group appears in the tool list.
-From there you can ask the agent things like:

 {